 Youth Protection training is required for all registered members of the Boy Scouts of America and must be completed before submitting an adult application.
 Youth Protection training must be renewed every 2 years to maintain a valid registration and recharter with a local unit.
 Training can be completed online at my.scouting.org.
 You do not need to be a registered member to take the training, in fact all parents and any interested community members are encouraged to take Youth Protection Training.
-Taking Youth Protection Training (YPT) is easy.
-It should only take 15 to 20 minutes.
-Training Instructions:
+Taking Youth Protection Training (YPT) is easy to complete with available online modules.

 To start, please go to https://my.scouting.org/ and you will see (Click on images to enlarge):